Placeholder image

 • Human-Centered Design in Tech-Driven Innovations: Focusing on techniques and tools that embed human-centered design into technology development, this section highlights the balance between user experience and technological capabilities, emphasizing how participatory design and user feedback influence the effectiveness of tech-driven innovations.

 • Bridging Tensions through Innovation Ecosystems: Presenting models and frameworks that support effective collaboration across sectors within innovation ecosystems, with a focus on the role of governance, leadership, and cultural development.
-The use of technologies like blockchain, digital platforms, and AI-based knowledge management helps address governance challenges and enhance ecosystem efficiency.
+The use of technologies like digital platforms, and AI-based knowledge management helps address governance challenges and enhance ecosystem efficiency.

 • Generative AI and the Implications for Innovation Consulting: Examining how generative AI is reshaping creativity and innovation consulting processes by enabling co-creation between consultants and AI systems, leading to more dynamic problem-solving approaches and enhanced innovation consulting outcomes.